Advice

 As a seller today, you hold the advantage.
 That means you have a few options when it comes to your timeline for closing and moving.
 Once you’ve listed your home and gotten a solid offer, you can:

-• Request a slower closing timeline from your buyer, which will allow you more time to find a new property.
+• Request a slower closing timeline from your buyer, allowing you more time to find a new property.

-• Include a reverse contingency in the purchase agreement, which states that your home sale is contingent upon your finding another home to buy.
+• Include a reverse contingency in the purchase agreement, which states that your home sale is contingent upon your purchase of another property in a set timeframe.

-However, keep in mind that buyers nationwide searched on average for eight weeks before they found the home they purchased in 2020.
+However, keep in mind that buyers nationwide searched for an average of 10 weeks before they found the home they purchased in 2024.
 Even the most understanding buyer may not be willing to wait that long.
-If you end up in a position where you have a pending home sale, but not a pending home purchase, it’s time to move on to Plan B.
+If you end up in a position where you have a pending home sale, but not a pending home purchase, it’s time to move on to plan B.

 Plan B: Have temporary housing available

-Together, you and your agent can come up with the best temporary housing plan for you and your family.
+Together, you and your REALTOR® can come up with a best-case temporary housing plan.
 This may be:

 • Renting a single-family home or townhome on a short-term basis.